-Check list -for implementing effective control measures in your workplace Consider the following Yes / No Comments / Action Separation Are separate entries and exits provided for vehicles and pedestrians including visitors?
+Check list -for implementing effective control measu res in your w orkplace Consider the following Yes / No Comments / Action Separation Are separate entries and exits provided for vehicles and pedestrians including visitors?
 Do the entries and exits protect pedestrians from being struck by vehicles?
-7 Does the layout of the workplace effectively separate pedestrians, vehicles and powered mobile plant?
+Does the layout of the workplace effectively separate pedestrians, vehicles and powered mobile plant?
 Are systems in place to keep pedestrians and moving vehicles or plant apart like physical barriers, exclusion zones and safety zones?
-Vehicle routes 1 Check that the layout of routes is appropriate Yes No Are the roads and footways suitable for the types and volumes of vehicular traffic and pedestrian traffic using them?
+Vehicle routes • Check that the layout of routes is appropriate Yes No Are the roads and footways suitable for the types and volumes of vehicular traffic and pedestrian traffic using them?
 Is the level of lighting in each area sufficient for the pedestrian and vehicle activity?
 Is there a safe pedestrian route that allows visiting drivers to report for instructions when entering the site?
 Are loading zones clearly marked?
 Do vehicle route designs take into account vehicle characteristics under all conditions, for example emergency braking, running out of fuel or adverse weather?
 Are there enough parking places for vehicles and are they used?
 Are traffic directions clearly marked and visible?

-Traffic Management Control Prepared By:

-HSE Department

-Issued By:

-40/52 HSE Department
+Are vehicle routes wide enough to separate vehicles Traffic Management Contro 1 Prepared By: Page 38 of 52 /1 HSE DEPARTMENT 1 450 50 01 52 Issued By: HSE DEPARTMENT

 Procedure 2.32.2.1.16.01

-Established 24.05.2016
+Established 24-May-2016

-Issue date 19.07.2017

-Valid until 18.07.2020
+Effective Date 15-Dec-2019

 Revision 02